steshaw/nickel/spec/type-stystem/notes.md

 in, say, OCaml, but I haven't often said "oh my god if only we had impredicative polymorphism" (although, we can still use it by boxing values in a record).
 It does make thing a bit more complex, since they are order dependent.
-How does haskell proceed, in the monomorphic case?
+How does askell proceed, in the monomorphic case?
 Can Quick Look be combined with the subtyping approach of Krishnawsami et al?
 If yes, then ok, why not.

 **Correction**: it can't really.
 K. et al do deep instantiation (`1 -> forall a.